rlite/rlite/README.md

 * **rlite-shim-tcp4**, implementing the kernel-space part of the shim IPCP over TCP and IPv4.
 This follows an older specification and it is deprecated in favour of the UDP shim IPCP.
-* **rlite-shim-hv**, implementing the shim IPCP over VMPI, to be used with Virtual Machines.
 * **rlite-shim-loopback**, implementing a loopback shim IPCP.